Physician Leadership Skills – Why Doctors Make Poor Leaders and What YOU Can Do About It

 When did you ever receive training on physician leadership skills?
 Didn’t happen in my residency.
 It is foreign territory for most of us.
 Physicians as a group tend to see physician leadership, facilitation and the meetings required to coordinate the actions of a team as necessary evils we would like someone else to address.

 I have heard this over and over.
-“I just want to be left alone and see patients.”
+“I just want to see patients.”
 That is because you were only trained to perform that activity.
 The subjects of physician leadership and organizational development are absent in our medical training and yet become crucial to our success out in practice.